How to Choose a Boat Propeller That Won’t Drag You Down

 The Best Boat Propeller for a Deck Boat

-Deck boats can handle higher speeds than pontoon boats, but their props are going to be very similar.
+Deck boats can handle higher speeds than pontoon boats, but their props are very similar.
 If you want to add a bit more speed, consider a three-bladed prop.- Low pitch

 - Low rake angle